OWASP/www-project-zezengorri-code/index.md

 ### Main

-<p><strong>Zezengorri</strong> is the code  library Esapi to .NET to new version that allows you to add security to your development from day one.
-From the moment you decide to implement secure development to your projects.</p>
+<strong>Zezengorri</strong> is the code  library Esapi to .NET to new version that allows you to add security to your development from day one.
+From the moment you decide to implement secure development to your projects

-<h2 id="description">Description</h2>
+<p id="description">Description</p>

 <p>This project <strong>Zezengorri</strong> is a code library is a downloadable package that adheres to the root of the web project, and from them this can, analyzes and seeks to collect in a simple web page the characteristics of all the security components for examples: